-Mark Sanford compares looming Trump primary faceoff to David vs. Goliath, calling it 'impossible at many levels
+Mark Sanford compares looming Trump primary faceoff to David vs. Goliath: 'Impossible at many levels'

 SANFORD, MULLING GOP PRIMARY BID IN 2020, CONFESSES: ‘I DON’T THINK ANYBODY’S GOING TO BEAT DONALD TRUMP’

 “There is some discontent.
 Not a lot, but some significant discontent in Republican ranks with the president.
 Some of it is articulated and some of it is quiet because they don't want to attract attacks from Trump supporters,” said Goldford.
-“If there are Republicans who don't really want to go to the Democrats and … don't want to just sit home.
-This gives them a way of challenging the president without … voting for a Democrat.”
+“If there are Republicans who don't really want to go to the Democrats and…don't want to just sit home.
+This gives them a way of challenging the president without…voting for a Democrat.”

 "I have heard about the opponents to Trump, but I'm not familiar with them yet.
 I’d love to know more about who's out there,” said B.J.
 Towe, a Republican voter.
 “I think that President Trump has done what he said he would do, however, the way in which he does it is difficult for me.
 I think that he could use a little more diplomacy.”